Richardliu0328/Full-Custom-ASIC-Circuit-Design/README.md

-Full-Custom VLSI Design of Multiplier-Divider System with Arbiter (Cadence Virtuoso) Designed and implemented a high-performance 4-bit arithmetic system comprising a multiplier, divider, and arbiter using full-custom VLSI techniques in Cadence Virtuoso.
+Full-Custom VLSI Design of Multiplier-Divider System with Arbiter (Cadence Virtuoso):

+Designed and implemented a high-performance 4-bit arithmetic system comprising a multiplier, divider, and arbiter using full-custom VLSI techniques in Cadence Virtuoso.
 The goal was to optimize for area, power, and delay (PAD), while demonstrating complete schematic-to-layout design flow, functional correctness, and post-layout verification.

 Phase 1: Developed core digital building blocks including 1-bit Full/Half Adders, Subtractors, XOR/AND/NAND/INV gates, and designed a 4-bit Multiplier and Divider.
 Performed functional verification and delay measurements using testbenches.